A special addition for The Amazing World of Health and Medicine readers on the subject of:

-We will have several stops along the way to get answers to the questions that arise on the subject:
+We will make several stops along the way to find answers to the questions you may have:

 Where did it come from?
 Why is it so scary?
-And more and more.
+We will answer these and other questions.

 Below you will find:

-Adult-led activities to allow children to express and release their anxiety.
+Adult-led activities that allow children to express and release their anxiety.

 An explanation of the gun-shaped infrared thermometer.

 Every virus belongs to a particular family, subfamily and genus.
 But one thing unites them all - they all reproduce in the same way.

 This is similar to humans.
 Each of us has a nuclear family and an extended family.
 The thing that unites us all is that generation after generation, children are born in the same way.

 Now that we understand this principle about the virus, we can move on to answer many more questions.

 The coronavirus belongs to a large subgroup of 1,000 viruses.
 Of all these, seven make people sick.